karma-runner/karma/docs/config/03-browsers.md

 };
 ```

-Also keep in mind that the `browsers` configuraiton setting is empty by default.
+Also keep in mind that the `browsers` configuration setting is empty by default.

 Of course, you can write [custom plugins] too!